Department of Biology & Biochemistry

 Biology/Biochemistry alum takes the next step–to Harvard

-David Radke, a 2010 graduate of Northwestern College, has been accepted by the School of Public Health at Harvard University to pursue a Ph.D. bench research biology degree.
+David Radke, a 2010 graduate, has been accepted by the School of Public Health at Harvard University to pursue a Ph.D. bench research biology degree.
 With a double major from Northwestern in Biochemistry and Biology, Radke is ready to apply his "skills and knowledge towards solving biological questions of great relevance for the public benefit."

 Northwestern Awarded for Shoreline Restoration